 Are you Consuming or Creating?

-This post was originally published in October 2010, and has been very lightly edited.
+This post was originally published in October 2010 and has been lightly edited and updated as of October 2024.

 Have you ever put much time into thinking about the difference between the time you spend creating versus consuming?